phina-le/CACovidPrediction/README.md

 # Introduction

-The objective of this project is to complete one of two complementary COVID-19 forecasting competitions posted on Kaggle[1], by starting from a single state-level subcomponent via California, USA and seeing if we can forecast confirmed cases and fatalities.
-The White House Office of Science and Technology Policy has pulled together a coalition of research groups and companies to address key open scientific questions on COVID-19:
+The objective of this Kaggle competition is to complete one of two complementary COVID-19 forecasting competitions, by starting from a single state-level subcomponent via California, USA and seeing if we can forecast confirmed cases and fatalities.

-1. What do we know about non-pharmaceutical interventions?
-2. What is known about transmission, incubation, and environmental stability?
-3. What do we know about COVID-19 risk factors?
-4. What has been published about medical care?

-My objective is to take this dataset and produce accurate forecasts and possibly identify factors that appear to impact the transmission rate of COVID-19, while answering the above questions.
-This serves as a practice in which I test multiple models to see which one produces the most accurate results using the scikit-learn algorithm cheat sheet ("few features should be important" bubble yes AND no)[2]
+My objective is to take this dataset and produce accurate forecasts as a smaller scale of state-level.
+This serves as a practice in which I test multiple models to see which one produces the most accurate results and learn more about them.

+Disclaimer from the Host: "We understand this is a serious situation, and in no way want to trivialize the human impact this crisis is causing by predicting fatalities.
+Our goal is to provide better methods for estimates that can assist medical and governmental institutions to prepare and adjust as pandemics unfold."

 # Selection of Data

-Data comes from John Hopkins CSSE [3], uninvolved from the Kaggle competition.
+Data comes from John Hopkins CSSE [3].

 It includes two files: ca_train.csv and ca_test.csv.
-The training file contains 62 days worth of infromation on the confirmed COVID-19 cases and fatalities in California between the dates of 1/22/2020 and 3/24/2020.
+The training file contains 62 days worth of COVID-19 population data (columns showed below).
+Our dependent factors and are "confirmed cases" and "fatalities" in California between the dates of 1/22/2020 and 3/24/2020.

 # Methods

 Tools:

-- NumPy, SciPy, Pandas, and Scikit-learn for data analysis and inference
+- NumPy, Pandas, and Scikit-learn for data analysis and inference
+- matplotlib for visualization
 - GitHub for hosting/version control
 - Jupyter Notebook as a programming environment

 Inference methods used with Scikit:

-Linear regression model - SGD Regressor
+- Linear regression
+- Ridge Regression
+- Logistic Regression

 # Results

+# Discussion

+I found that the logistic model has a high percent accuracy rate for the training data, within the acceptable margin.
+This suggests that the logistic model can be a useful model for predicting covid spread within a region, which does make sense as infection spreads exponentially the more people are infected, and there usually comes a point where the population of infected will flatline.

+This can help governments predict how many people will catch COVID within regions and accurately allocate resources to them.
+Since the COVID pandemic caught America so off guard, such prediction models can help the U.S government to know what to expect for future pandemics also.

+When exploring other Kaggle notebooks, I found that with a bigger dataset, statistics tended to learn towards a logistic model instead.
+Wi

+# Summary